Free Online Salary Tax Calculator for Pakistan (FBR FY 2026-27)

 What is "taxable income"?

-Taxable income is your gross income minus allowable deductions, exemptions, and tax credits — for example, Zakat, approved donations, and pension contributions.
-It is the figure the FBR slab rates are actually applied to, not your gross salary.
-TaxCalc uses gross income as a proxy; your actual taxable income after deductions will be equal to or lower.
+Taxable income equals gross income minus allowable deductions, exemptions, and tax credits, such as Zakat, approved donations, and pension contributions.
+The FBR applies slab rates to taxable income, not gross salary.
+TaxCalc uses gross income as a proxy, so deductions may reduce your final taxable income.